 A firmware reset is different from a firmware update in that it resets all settings and leaves the Liso in an unconfigured state.
 After firmware resetting a Liso you will have to reconnect it to Evoko Home and assign it to a room.
-Scenarios where performing a firmware reset can be necessary include rare issues with the running software on the Liso device or configuration conflicts
+Scenarios where performing a firmware reset can be necessary include rare issues with the running software on the Liso device or configuration conflicts.
+It is also necessary if the Liso was previously connected to an Evoko Home server that is no longer available.

 If a Liso is running a very old firmware, performing a firmware reset can also be the quickest and easiest way of bringing it up to date.

 Step 1: Create a bootable firmware reset USB

 To write the firmware reset image to an USB flash drive you will need to use some kind of disk imaging software.
-In the below example we will use Etcher which is open source and free to use.
-If you are more familiar with Win32 Disk Imager or Rufus, those tools also work.
+In this example we will use Etcher which is open source, free to use (Apache License 2.0) and available for Windows, Linux and MacOS.
+You can use other software such as Win32 Disk Imager (GNU GPLv2, Windows/Ubuntu) or Rufus (GNU GPLv3, Windows) if you want to.

 Next download Etcher and install/run it on your PC.
 If you do not want to install the software, there is a portable option that can be run directly after download without installing.

 Select the downloaded firmware reset image and press Open.

 There is usually no need to uncompress the